ddalton/xor/README.md

 2. Test subquery
-   Add limit and next token functionality to the QueryTree Test both strategies and also the stitch functionality Parallelizing them will be the next step
+   Add limit and next token functionality to the QueryTree Parallelizing them will be the next step

    How do splits and query filters interact.
 Need to ensure the stitching filters out the object correctly.